traject/traject/README.md

 ~~~

 `do |record, accumulator| ... ` is the definition of a ruby block taking
 two arguments.
-The first one passed in will be a MARC record.
+The first one passed in will be a source record (eg MARC or XML).
 The
 second is an array, you add values to the array to send them to
 output.